of the sale price of an alcoholic beverage

 - Retail sales that are subject to Pennsylvania’s Sales and Use Tax.

 Pennsylvania’s Sales and Use tax is imposed on many retail sales.
 Learn more about taxable goods and services in the Sales, Use and Hotel Occupancy Tax section of the Commonwealth website.

 To pay your monthly Liquor Tax on the Philadelphia Tax Center:

-- Log in with a username and password, OR
+- Log in with a username and password, or

 - Pay as a guest without logging in (see the Payments panel on the homepage).

-Taxpayers can no longer pay Liquor Tax by mail.
+You can no longer pay Liquor Tax by mail.

 You must file quarterly returns for Liquor Tax starting in 2022.
-The first filing due date in the new schedule is May 2, 2022 (for the January – March period).
+The first filing due date in the new schedule was May 2, 2022 (for the January – March period).
 In the past, returns were filed annually.